OctopusDeploy/docs/docs/installation/installing-tentacles/polling-tentacles-web-sockets.md

 - Both the Octopus Server and Tentacle must be running windows 2012 or later.
 - The server expects an SSL/TLS connection, so SSL offloading is not supported
 - The other application using the port must be using the standard Windows networking library ([HTTP.sys](https://www.microsoft.com/technet/prodtechnol/WindowsServer2003/Library/IIS/a2a45c42-38bc-464c-a097-d7a202092a54.mspx)).
 This includes IIS, .NET apps and Octopus itself.
-However, it does not include any applications that utilise non-HTTP.sys TCP/IP or HTTP stacks.
+However, it does not include any applications that utilize non-HTTP.sys TCP/IP or HTTP stacks.
 Check your product's documentation for more information.
 - The other application must be using HTTPS on that port

 ### Listen Address